 When do you pay Tax on Dividends?

-In dividends taxation UK, you are obliged to pay tax on your dividend income once it exceeds the annual UK dividends allowance, which is £500 for the 2025/26 tax year (dividend allowance 2025/26).
-Understanding what dividends are taxable and which dividends are covered by this dividend tax free allowance, is essential for compliance with HMRC dividend tax rates.
+In dividends taxation in the UK, you are obliged to pay tax on your dividend income once it exceeds the annual UK dividends allowance, which remains at £500 for both 2025/26 and 2026/27.
+Understanding what dividends are taxable and which dividends are covered by this dividend tax-free allowance is essential for compliance with HMRC dividend tax rates.

 Tax on dividends is typically paid in one of two ways:

 - Through Self-Assessment: If your dividend income surpasses the £500 dividend allowance, you must report it in your Self-Assessment tax return.
-The tax payment is due by 31 January following the end of the tax year (e.g., 31 January 2027 for the 2025/26 tax year).
+For the 2025/26 tax year, the tax payment is due by 31 January 2027 following the end of the tax year.
 This is the common method for calculating tax on dividends UK, especially if you receive dividends from multiple sources or have other taxable income.
+For the 2026/27 tax year, the deadline will be 31 January 2028.

 - Via PAYE Code Adjustment: If your dividend income is modest and you do not need to file a tax return, HMRC may adjust your tax code to collect the dividend tax automatically from your salary or pension, based on the UK tax rates on dividend income.